TNRIS/iswp/README.md

 ## Pre-setup
 1. Download gill-sans font insteuctions in gill-sans/README.md
-2. Compile a version of chartist located here. https://github.com/L-Har/chartist (Trying to get this in upstream)
-3. Create a local modules folder and place the chartist src and dist in it.
-4. Link to library with `npm link chartist`
-   You can preview the production build with `npm run preview`.

 ## Developing
 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: